-The theory component of the training is composed of a 60 point course provided by Te Pukenga - Ara and covers the topics as outlined in Appendix A.
+The theory component of the training is composed of a 60 point course provided by Te Pukenga - Ara Canterbury Institute of Technocology which covers the topics as outlined in Appendix A.

-Observation
+Observation:

-- 19. To observe 10 hysteroscopy procedures as a supernumerary in clinic/ theatre - 20.
-To observe introduction and to listen to the explanatory discussion/ counselling to patient - 21.
-To observe patient positioning, draping, sterile technique - 22.
-To observe initial examination of patient; bimanual exam, speculum exam, exposure/direct visualization of cervix - 23.
-To observe local anesthetic techniques - 24.
-To observe the introduction of the hysteroscope under general anesthetic and outpatient hysteroscopy (both direct visualisation and vaginoscopy) and troubleshooting techniques to gain access through the cervical canal - 25.
-To observe the anatomy and endoscopic appearances at rigid hysteroscopy - 26.
-Handling of the endoscope while in the uterine cavity for full cavity assessment - 27.
-To observe the correct and safe withdrawal of the hysteroscope - 28.
-To listen to and observe the post examination explanations and advice to the patient
+- To observe 10 hysteroscopy procedures as a supernumerary in clinic/ theatre. - To observe introduction and to listen to the explanatory discussion/ counselling to patient, - To observe patient positioning, draping, sterile technique. - To observe initial examination of patient; bimanual exam, speculum exam, exposure/ direct visualization of cervix - To observe local anesthetic techniques - To observe the introduction of the hysteroscope under general anesthetic and outpatient hysteroscopy (both direct visualisation and vaginoscopy) and troubleshooting techniques to gain access through the cervical canal - To observe the anatomy and endoscopic appearances at rigid hysteroscopy - Handling of the endoscope while in the uterine cavity for full cavity assessment - To observe the correct and safe withdrawal of the hysteroscope - To listen to and observe the post examination explanations and advice to the patient